Less is More: The Influence of Pruning on the Explainability of CNNs: Abstract

 \section{Abstract}

-Modern, state-of-the-art Convolutional Neural Networks (CNNs) in computer vision have millions of parameters.
-Thus, explaining the complex decisions of such networks to humans is challenging.
-A technical approach to reduce CNN complexity is network pruning, where less important parameters are deleted.
-The work presented in this paper investigates whether this technical complexity reduction also helps with perceived explainability.
-To do so, we conducted a pre-study and two human-grounded experiments, assessing the effects of different pruning ratios on CNN explainability.
-Overall, we evaluated four different compression rates (i.e., CPR 2, 4, 8, and 32) with 37\,500 tasks on Mechanical Turk.
+Over the last century, deep learning models have become the state-of-the-art for solving complex computer vision problems.
+These modern computer vision models have millions of parameters, which presents two major challenges: (1) the increased computational requirements hamper the deployment in resource-constrained environments, such as mobile or IoT devices, and (2) explaining the complex decisions of such networks to humans is challenging.
+Network pruning is a technical approach to reduce the complexity of models, where less important parameters are removed.
+The work presented in this paper investigates whether this reduction in technical complexity also helps with perceived explainability.
+To do so, we conducted a pre-study and two human-grounded experiments, assessing the effects of different pruning ratios on explainability.
+Overall, we evaluate four different compression rates (i.e., 2, 4, 8, and 32) with 37\,500 tasks on Mechanical Turk.
 Results indicate that lower compression rates have a positive influence on explainability, while higher compression rates show negative effects.
-Furthermore, we were able to identify sweet spots that increase both the perceived explainability and the model's performance. \keywords{Explainable AI \and Neural Network Pruning \and Artificial Intelligence}
+Furthermore, we were able to identify sweet spots that increase both the perceived explainability and the model's performance.